houen/RFEasy/README.md

 # RFEasy
-Arduino library trying to make sending messages as strings over RF communication as easy as possible.
+Arduino library to make sending messages as strings over RF communication easy.
 The library includes a handshaking protocol that allows multiple units to transmit/receive in the same area at the same time.

 ## Usage
 ### Simple example